Kieran Murphy (footballer)

 Kieran Thomas Murphy (born 21 December 1987) is an English professional footballer, who plays for Chertsey Town.

 Previously at Milton Keynes Dons where he made his professional debut away to Brighton & Hove Albion, Murphy then got the chance to study at Loughborough University and stopped playing professional football.
-He joined Ilkeston Town F.C. before the start of the 2008–09 season and had a magnificent first year at the club, picking up two separate player of the year awards and is currently team captain.
-Murphy also currently plays for the first XI for the Loughborough Students Football Team in the Midland Football Combination.
+He joined Ilkeston Town F.C. before the start of the 2008–09 season and in his first year at the club picked up two separate player of the year awards and was selected to be team captain.
+Murphy also played for the first XI for the Loughborough Students Football Team in the Midland Football Combination.
 He played in the Universiade for Great Britain in 2011 and captained them in 2013.